nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 which when executed will update the Model's `FilteredList` using `FilteredList#setPredicate`.

 During the parsing, the user input is used to create an instance each of `MeetingNameHasKeywordsPredicate`, `MeetingTagHasKeywordsPredicate` and `MeetingOccursOnDatesPredicate`.
-(Note that all 3 are created regardless of whether the user specified a search term of that type).
+(Note that all 3 are created regardless of whether the user specified a search term of that type.)
 The 3 classes implement the Java generic interface `Predicate<Meeting>` (see [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/function/Predicate.html) for documentation), with the `test` method implemented as follows:
-* If no search terms of a type are specified by the user, the predicate corresponding to that type will always return true. (eg. if the user does not specify any name or tag to search for, `MeetingNameHasKeywordsPredicate#test` and `MeetingTagHasKeywordsPredicate#test` return true for any meeting)
+* If no search terms of a type are specified by the user, the predicate corresponding to that type will always return true.
+For example, if the user does not specify any name or tag to search for, `MeetingNameHasKeywordsPredicate#test` and `MeetingTagHasKeywordsPredicate#test` return true for any meeting.
-* If search terms of that type are specified, the predicate returns true if and only if the meeting being tested matches **at least one** of the search terms. (eg. if the user specifies the dates `22-02-2022` and `11-04-2022`, `MeetingOccursOnDatesPredicate#test` will return true for meetings that occur on either date)
+* If search terms of that type are specified, the predicate returns true if and only if the meeting being tested matches **at least one** of the search terms.
+For example, if the user specifies the dates `22-02-2022` and `11-04-2022`, `MeetingOccursOnDatesPredicate#test` will return true for meetings that occur on either date.

-These 3 predicates are combined using the default method `Predicate#and`, thus allowing the user to combine searches of different types (eg. searching for meetings occurring on specific days with the same tag).
+These 3 predicates are combined using the default method `Predicate#and`, thus allowing the user to combine searches of different types (e.g. searching for meetings occurring on specific days with the same tag).
 The predicate produced from `and` is then used as the argument for `FilteredList#setPredicate`.

 The following sequence diagram summarises these interactions between the logic and model components when this feature is used: